simonaahr1/flight-delays-prediction/README.md

 # flight-delays-prediction
+You need to create the following directories:
+- data/ -> store the data here
+- encoders/ -> leave it empty.
+Here the encoders will be stored after the main.py is executed
+- models/ -> leave it empty.
+Here the models will be stored after the main.py is executed
+- plots/ -> leave it empty.
+Here the plots will be stored after the main.py is executed

 Machine learning pipeline for predicting US flight arrival delays Flight Delays Prediction
 Predicting US domestic flight arrival delays using machine learning and feature engineering.